willclarkson/lsstScratchWIC/README.md

 workaround below.

-**2016-04-24 Update:** I am finding **sims_maf_contrib** no longer functions on my system, although there is a workaround (detailed below).
+**2016-04-24 Update:** I am finding **sims_maf_contrib** no longer functions on my system, although there is a workaround (in Section 6.2 below).
 Hopefully this will be fixed soon.

 ### 1. Reminder/warning - changes in OpSim runs since 2015 ###